 Jules “Jay” Rousseau, St. Stanislaus ’78, is an Executive Director and Certified Investment Management Analyst (CIMA) with Morgan Stanley for over 29 years.
 He is a member of the Firm’s Presidents Council and a regional top 100 Advisor.
 He has served in the role of Investment Consultant and a member of the board for several non-profit organizations where he’s written investment policy statements for foundations, endowments, pension/retirement plans, and ultra-high net worth family offices.
 Jay has a Bachelor’s Degree in Geological Engineering from the University of Southwestern Louisiana (USL) and attended the master’s program in Petroleum Geology at LSU while employed by the State Mineral Board and the Louisiana Commissioner of Conservation.
 In addition, he has earned the Certified Investment Management Analyst (CIMA) designation from the Wharton School of Business, and is an active member of the Investment Management Consultant’s Association (IMCA).
 Jay and his wife Kay, a registered nurse, have four grown children- Katie (and husband, Brian), Julie Anne, Joe and Sally; and a grandchild, Henry.
 He and Kay are members of St. Aloysius Church.

 He has proudly served in the role of chairman for many local organizations and proud to bring those experiences to the CHS Foundation.
 In 2017, he was recipient of the Outstanding Board Member Award for the United Way in 2017.
 He is a recipient of the Construction Industry Leader Award, as well as named a Volunteer Activist for his community service.
-He currently serves on the board of Single Stop USA in New York, the Regions Bank advisory board and the energy advisory board for the Federal Reserve.
+He currently serves on the Board of Supervisors for Louisiana’s Community and Technical Colleges, the board of Single Stop USA in New York, the Regions Bank advisory board and the energy advisory board for the Federal Reserve.

 He is proud of his service to CHS as board member for the Alumni Board from 2004 to 2007, and is a lifetime member of the Catholic High School Men’s Club.